Restrict access to the load balancer

 -

-5.2 Enter the authorized IP addresses or subnets, separated by commas.
+5.2 Enter the allowed IP addresses or subnets, separated by commas.

 -

-If the field Authorized CIDRs is not displayed, enable traffic filtering on the balancer network and repeat steps 1-5.
+If the Allowed CIDRs field is not displayed, enable traffic filtering on the balancer network and repeat steps 1-5.

 -

-Make sure that traffic filtering is enabled on the balancer network — in the field
+Verify that traffic filtering is enabled on the balancer network — the

 port_security_enabled